pivotal/docs-tap/tap-gui/plugins/runtime-resource-visibility.md

 ## <a id="navigating-to-pods"></a>Navigating to Pod Details Page

-Users can see the pod table in each resource details page, as shown in the following screenshot.
+Users can see the pod table in each resource details page.

 ![Screenshot of object detail table listing pod](images/runtime-resources-pods.png)